 HashCloud uses deterministic GPU computation and Merkle-rooted digest commitments to validate miner proofs efficiently, securely, and with minimal bandwidth.

-Instead of verifying every GPU-computed loop, the network performs probabilistic Merkle subset auditing, drastically reducing server CPU load while maintaining strong cheating detection.
 This method forms the foundation of Merkle-Proof-of-Compute (M-PoC) a cryptographic system ensuring that miners genuinely perform the work they claim, at a tiny verification cost.

 2. Purpose